pmodv/JH_Dash_demo/Readme.md

 JuliaHub Demo

-This repository consists of the two main programs:  a `Pluto` program, the contents of which are included in `plutoFiles`, and the main program, in the parent directory.
+This repository consists of the two main programs:
+* a `Pluto` program, the contents of which are included in `plutoFiles`
+* ...and the main program, in the parent directory.

 The demo illustrates how to: